 The Razumkov Centre is a non-governmental think tank founded in 1994.
 It carries out research on public policy in the following spheres:

 - foreign policy;

 - social and gender policy;

 - national security and defence.

 The Razumkov Centre unites experts in the fields of economy, energy, law, political sciences, international relations, military security, land relations, sociology, history and philosophy.
 The Centre has about 35 full-time employees, and over 100 staff members working on a contractual basis.
 The Ukrainian-wide public opinion polls of the Razumkov Centre Sociological Service are carried out by over 300 interviewers.
-The average Centre’s yearly budget is approximately 20,5 UAH mln.
+The Razumkov Center’s budget in 2019 was about $1 million

 Analytical materials of the Razumkov Centre are: